tuliodev/bear-bot/README.md

 :fire: $profile ->
 You can mention a user to have access to his avatar, xp, level and if you don't mention anyone you can see yours

+:fire: $topxp ->
+You can see top 5 users who have more xp on the bot

 # Author :bust_in_silhouette:

 <table>